sebapersson/PEtab.jl/docs/src/tutorials/sciml/pre_simulate.md

 ```

 The input shape must match what `lux_model` expects.
 Given this, the `PEtabODEProblem` is
-created as usual.
-As seen from the plots, model simulation trajectories differ between
+created as usual, and as seen simulated model trajectories differ between conditions:
-conditions:

 ```@example 1
 petab_model = PEtabModel(